anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Don't watch the clock; do what it does.
-Keep going.
+Quote: I have friends in overalls whose friendship I would not swap for the favor of the kings of the world.

-By: Sam Levenson
+By: Thomas Edison